swina/whoobe-one-studio/README.md

 - move element one position up
 - add element to the current one (apply only to containers like grid and flexbox)
+- switch flex box from row to column direction (apply only to flexbox)
 - edit element content
+- set icon (apply only to Iconify elements)
 - set font family and font size
 - font color (hover included)
 - background color (over included)
 - image (requires an image url); if the current element is not an image the source will used as background
-- link to add a link to the element
+- link to add a link/anchor to the element
 - import elements or block of elements
 - export current element
 - remove element ( Alt + D)

 ### Sidebar

 - **Elements**: add HTML elements to your dashboard/editor like
     - Grid : comes with a helper to set a grid layout (cols and colspans)
     - Flexbox
     - Text Elements: Heading, Paragraph, Inline text, Span, Quote, Code
     - Media: Image, Slider, Video, Youtube Video, Vimeo Video, Material Icon, Iconify icon, Download
     - Form: Input text, Input Email, Input number, Input hidden, Checkbox, Textarea, Submit, Reset and Button
-    - Grouped: these are preset templates that you can add to the editor with just a click.
-Presets are defined in ./src/scripts/templates
+    - Snippets: preset templates that you can add to the editor with just a click.
+Presets are defined in **./src/scripts/templates** using the Blocks and Elements classes

 - **Customize**: access to TailwindCSS utilities with simple controls